Proudly Serving Dallas, FT.Worth, San Antonio, Houston.

 Immigrant women in the US who are victims of abuse by a US citizen parent or spouse can also use Form I-485 in their application for a green card under the Violence Against Women Act (VAWA).

 To file Form I-485, you need to meet the following requirements:

-Before you file Form I-485 to adjust your immigration status, you need to first determine your eligibility for a green card.
+Before you file Form I-485 to adjust your immigration status, you need first to determine your eligibility for a green card.
 You can find the eligibility categories on the USCIS website.

-You would then need to file an immigrant petition depending on your green card category.
+You would then need to file an immigrant petition, depending on your green card category.
 For instance, if you intend to apply for a family-based green card, your sponsor needs to file Form I-130, Petition for Alien Relative, on your behalf.
 For a work-based green card, your employer needs to file Form I-140, Petition for Alien Worker, on your behalf.

 Once the immigration petition is approved, you can proceed to file Form I-485.
-Although in some instances, you may be allowed to file it at the same time as the immigration petition.
+However, in some instances, you may be allowed to file it at the same time as the immigration petition.
 An immigration attorney can help you determine if this concession applies to you.

 Form I-485 is lengthy and is divided into fourteen parts.
-For your application to be successful, you’ll need to completely fill out the form by providing the information required in each section.
+For your application to be successful, you’ll need to fill out the form by providing the information required in each section.
 Anything less is an express route to a denial.